vigneshavm/Interview-questions/Prompt Commands.md

 6. Security monitoring and incident response
 7. Team training and security culture

-Format as a security strategy presentation.
+Format as a I'm explaining to interview panal.
 ```

 **Prompt 23: Data Compliance Implementation**